NEONScience/NEON-Data-Skills/tutorials/lidar/create-canopy-height-model-in-R.md

 ---
 syncID: 4a21c923ecc848e08af1222e5552bc89
-title: "Create a Canopy Height Model from LiDAR-derived Rasters in R"
+title: "Create a Canopy Height Model from lidar-derived Rasters in R"
-description: "In this tutorial, you will bring LiDAR-derived raster data (DSM and DTM) into R to create a  canopy height model (CHM)."
+description: "In this tutorial, you will bring lidar-derived raster data (DSM and DTM) into R to create a canopy height model (CHM)."
 dateCreated: 2014-07-21
 authors: Edmund Hart, Leah A. Wasser
 contributors: Donal O'Leary